OliverGray03/cult_classics/README.md

     - #DEE0C8 was used throughout the site for detailing, including line breaks and the delivery banner
     - #7E7E7E Was used for text throughout the site

+## Icons
+- Icons were chosen and used throughout the site using Fontawesome, i have used icons that are recognisable to everyone from using day to day apps and websites

 # Technology Used
 Languages